typelevel/cats/_tut/monad.md

 ### flatMap

-`flatMap` is often considered to be the core function of Monad, and cats' follows this tradition by providing implementations of `flatten` and `map` derived from `flatMap` and `pure`.
+`flatMap` is often considered to be the core function of `Monad`, and cats follows this tradition by providing implementations of `flatten` and `map` derived from `flatMap` and `pure`.